-Jonathan Koch enters his second season as an assistant coach for the Washington University in St. Louis cross country and track & field programs in 2015-16.
+Jonathan Koch enters his third season as an assistant coach for the Washington University in St. Louis cross country and track & field programs in 2016-17.

 During the 2015 cross country season, he helped the Bears capture the women's University Athletic Association (UAA) title and the men to a second place finish.
 In the 2015 NCAA National Championships, the WashU women placed fifth and the men finished in 16th place.

 Track & field swept the UAA titles during the 2015 season in both the indoor and outdoor seasons.
 Both indoor track & field programs placed in the top 10 of the NCAA Championships for the first time in school history, with the women placing third overall.
 The women's outdoor team also placed third at the NCAA Championships.

 Koch joined the Bears' staff after serving as the assistant varsity cross country, swimming and track & field coach at Wesleyan School in Atlanta for three years.
 While at Wesleyan School, he helped guide four teams to Georgia High School Association (GHSA) state championships, while also coaching multiple individual state champions.